 At the Solid-State Electronics Division, we are part of this incredibly exciting development.
 Our objective is to develop technical solutions from individual devices to small systems.
 We strive for innovations related to electronics for Life Science, Healthcare Technology and Next-Generation Computing.
 We also explore materials and component solutions towards a new computing paradigm wherein quantum and neuromorphic electronics play a crucial role.

 Our research is basic, strategic and long-term.
-Read more about it on our Popular Science desciption.
+Read more about it in our Popular Science description.

 Our research platforms are divided into three mayor categories: System Demonstration, Chip Making and Characterisation.

 - Neuromorphic & Quantum Electronics

 - Vacuum-Based Materials Synthesis

 - Silicon Nanofabrication